Written by: Tim Edison

 Best Aldi Red Wines

-Best served at room temperature with cheese, red meats, chocolate, and cakes, these reds will surprise you with their depth of character.
+Best served at room temperature with cheese, red meats, chocolate, and cakes, these reds might surprise you with their depth of character.

 William Wright Reserve - Pinot Noir wine